 Inner Forth Landscape Initiative Conference Packs

 VISIONS TO ACTIONS.
 IFLI Conference & Guided Projects Coach Tour, 16-17 August 2018.
 A free event on working with heritage, communities and partners at a landscape-scale.
 Download the Programme & Flyer.
+The report on the workshop entitled What makes a good partnership is downloadable here.
 Talks are downloadable as below:

 |The Power of Partnership||Anne McCall, Director, RSPB Scotland|